 Lack of access to period supplies due to financial limitations is known as period poverty and is widespread among the women and girls we serve.
-1 in 4 American women does not have consistent access to period products.
-An allied program of the National Diaper Bank Network’s Alliance for Period Supplies, the Period Initiative provides free period products every month to women in need at 10 of our partner agencies and 2 middle schools.
+2 in 5 Americans do not have consistent access to period products.
+An allied program of the National Diaper Bank Network’s Alliance for Period Supplies, the Period Initiative provides free period products every month to people in need at over 150 of our partner agencies.

-Just $25 supplies one woman with maxi pads for the entire year.
+Just $25 supplies one person with maxi pads for the entire year.
 You can also help by donating items via our Amazon wish list.

 Our hygiene programs are possible due to support from Essential Good, Greater Newark Health Care Coalition, Lillian Schenck Foundation, and New Jersey Pandemic Relief Fund.